This post shows students and new users how to edit or modify Windows 11 local host files.

 Add Host Records

-The host’s File must be opened as an administrator on Windows systems.
+An administrator on Windows systems must open the host’s file.
 If the host’s File is not opened as an administrator, it won’t allow changes to be saved.

-Since only the administrator can edit the host file, search for and open Windows Command Prompt app as administrator as shown in the image below.
+Since only the administrator can edit the host file, search for and open the Windows Command Prompt app as administrator, as shown in the image below.

 When the Command Prompt opens, type in the commands below, then press Enter to open the host’s File in Notepad.